-Dik intended to develop the guesthouse in to a fully fledged dive resort – but the late 1970’s and the 1980’s were halcyon days for expatriates in PNG and while there were some diving related activities, the focus was more about providing a weekend bolt hole for the capital’s expats.
+Dik intended to develop the guesthouse in to a fully fledged dive resort.
+But the late 1970’s and the 1980’s were halcyon days for expatriates in Papua New Guinea.
+So while there were some diving related activities, the focus was more about providing a weekend bolt hole for the capital’s expats.

 Major investments to establish the dive infrastructure and acquire the resorts two 10m aluminum-hulled boats were made and the rest is history as Loloata has established itself as one of the main diving locations in Papua New Guinea.

 Loloata Island is located in Bootless Bay, about 20km from Port Moresby.